 Bring Your Own Food

-When we’re skiing, we could drop $50 on lunch or snacks at the Lodge, or, we could bring our own!
+When we’re skiing, we could drop $25 on lunch or snacks at the Lodge, or, we could bring our own.
 I always pack sandwiches, fruit, chocolate covered pretzels, and hot chocolate in our Thermos.
 I put it right in my ski bag and leave it in the bag area.
 Then, when we go inside for lunch, it’s right there waiting on us, and we don’t have to wait in line.
 This trick has saved us a ton of money, because food at ski lodges is really pricey.
+It also saves us time, since lunch is already made and we don’t need to wait for it.

 Use Your Network